 -

-The free (Starter) and paid (Pro) plans offer basic features, such as invoicing, income and expense tracking, and payment processing.
-Pro has additional inclusions, as outlined below.
+The free (Starter) and paid (Pro) tiers offer basic features, such as invoicing, income and expense tracking, and payment processing.
+Pro has additional inclusions, as outlined in the Wave pricing table below.

 Pricing & Features | Starter | Pro |